Golf-Statistical records from U.S. Opens

 7,514 yards - Congressional Country Club (Blue Course), Bethesda, Maryland, 2011

-- - - - (Compiled by Mark Lamport-Stokes; Editing by Frank Pingue)
+- - - - (Compiled by Mark Lamport-Stokes; Editing by Larry Fine)